-- Suitable/Adequate: Accomplishes the mission within Commander's guidance; scope and concept of planned operations can accomplish the assigned mission and comply with the planning guidance provided - o Does it accomplish the mission? - O Does it meet the Commander's intent? - Does it accomplish all the essential tasks? - Does it meet the end state conditions? - Does it take enemy and friendly COGs into consideration? - Feasible: Accomplishes the mission within time, space, and resource limitations; mission can be accomplished using available resources within the time contemplated by the plan - Does the Commander have the force structure and lift to execute it? - Can other Commanders support to fill shortfalls? - Acceptable: Balances cost and risk with the advantage gained; COA is proportional, worth the cost, consistent with the law of war, and is militarily and politically supportable - Does it contain unacceptable risk? - Does it take into account limitations placed on the Commander? - Are COAs reconciled with external constraints, particularly ROE? - Distinguishable: Sufficiently varies from other COAs through: - Focus or direction of main effort. - Scheme of maneuver - Sequential versus simultaneous maneuvers - Primary mechanism for mission accomplishment - Task organization - Use of reserves - Complete: Answers the who, what, where, when, how, why; includes forces required, deployment concept, employment concept, sustainment concept, time estimates for achieving objectives, description of the end state, mission success criteria, and mission termination criteria; it addresses: - Objectives and tasks/purposes - Major forces required - Concepts for deployment, employment, sustainment - Time estimates for achieving objectives - Military end state and mission success criteria - o Recommend command and control relationships and structure - Prepare COA sketches and statements/narratives
+- Suitable/Adequate: Accomplishes the mission within Commander's guidance; scope and concept of planned operations can accomplish the assigned mission and comply with the planning guidance provided - Does it accomplish the mission? - Does it meet the Commander's intent? - Does it accomplish all the essential tasks? - Does it meet the end state conditions? - Does it take enemy and friendly COGs into consideration? - Feasible: Accomplishes the mission within time, space, and resource limitations; mission can be accomplished using available resources within the time contemplated by the plan - Does the Commander have the force structure and lift to execute it? - Can other Commanders support to fill shortfalls? - Acceptable: Balances cost and risk with the advantage gained; COA is proportional, worth the cost, consistent with the law of war, and is militarily and politically supportable - Does it contain unacceptable risk? - Does it take into account limitations placed on the Commander? - Are COAs reconciled with external constraints, particularly ROE? - Distinguishable: Sufficiently varies from other COAs through: - Focus or direction of main effort - Scheme of maneuver - Sequential versus simultaneous maneuvers - Primary mechanism for mission accomplishment - Task organization - Use of reserves - Complete: Answers the who, what, where, when, how, why; includes forces required, deployment concept, employment concept, sustainment concept, time estimates for achieving objectives, description of the end state, mission success criteria, and mission termination criteria; it addresses: - Objectives and tasks/purposes - Major forces required - Concepts for deployment, employment, sustainment - Time estimates for achieving objectives - Military end state and mission success criteria o Develop COA Analysis (war-gaming) guidance and COA evaluation criteria

-- Sketch: Map of the JOA that identifies friendly and enemy positions by phase

-- Maritime domain control measures (e.g., CVOA, AOA)

-- Identify main/supporting/sustaining/shaping efforts by phase

-- Develop C2 structure that shows changes by phase

-- Narrative: Overall description of the COA

-- Main/supporting/sustaining/shaping efforts listed by phase

-- Estimated phase duration

-- Use UJTL/UNTL terms for task and purpose

-- Force employment by phase

-- Identify location, sequencing of major units by phase

-- Identify phase end state criteria in maritime domain

 - Prepare COA briefing

 - Updated IPOE if applicable

 - Enemy most likely and most dangerous COAs

 - Higher Commander's mission and intent

 - CFMCC mission

 - Commander's intent

 - Commander's planning guidance

 - Relative Combat Power Assessment (RCPA)

-- Updated facts and assumptions

-- Presentation of complete COA by phase with rationale

-- Each COA should include task organization; sketch and statements by phase; identification of main, supporting, shaping and sustaining efforts by phase; illustration of force laydown complete with control measures; highlight risk and mitigation measures; include reference to essential, specified, and implied tasks as well as decisive points and COG; recommended ROE revisions; recommended RFCs or RFFs

-- Brief each supporting function as required/directed (e.g., fires, sustainment, deploying concept, IO themes)

-- · Repeat for each COA presented
+- Updated facts and assumptions - Presentation of complete COA by phase with rationale - Each COA should include task organization; sketch and statements by phase; identification of main, supporting, shaping and sustaining efforts by phase; illustration of force laydown complete with control measures; highlight risk and mitigation measures; include reference to essential, specified, and implied tasks as well as decisive points and COG; recommended ROE revisions; recommended RFCs or RFFs - Brief each supporting function as required/directed (e.g., fires, sustainment, deploying concept, IO themes) - Repeat for each COA presented

-- o Develop war-gaming guidance and evaluation criteria

-- o Refine initial risk assessment for each COA (NWP 5-01 Appendix F)

-- o Develop initial operational assessment criteria (NWP 5-01 App G)

-- Review ROE

-Approved COAs
+- Approved COAs

 - Refined enemy COAs

-- Course of action analysis (war gaming) guidance
+- Course of action analysis (war game) guidance

-- Initial synch matrix
+- Initial evaluation criteria (for COA comparison)

-- Refined Commander's intent
+- Refined commander's intent

 - Refined staff estimates

-- Initial operational assessment

 - Refined risk assessment

+- Recommended RFFs and RFCs

-- Identified RFFs/RFCs and supplemental ROE
+- Recommended standing ROE and supplemental ROE changes or additions

+- Initial, refined decision tools: synchronization matrix, DST/DSM, risk assessment matrix, and CCIRs